Hushmail

 Hushmail is an encrypted proprietary web-based email service offering PGP-encrypted e-mail and vanity domain service.
 Hushmail uses OpenPGP standards.
 If public encryption keys are available to both recipient and sender (either both are Hushmail users or have uploaded PGP keys to the Hush keyserver), Hushmail can convey authenticated, encrypted messages in both directions.

 For recipients for whom no public key is available, Hushmail will allow a message to be encrypted by a password (with a password hint) and stored for pickup by the recipient, or the message can be sent in cleartext.
-In July, 2016, the company launched an iOS app that offers end-to-end encryption and full integration with the webmail settings.
+In July 2016, the company launched an iOS app that offers end-to-end encryption and full integration with the webmail settings.
 The company is located in Vancouver, British Columbia, Canada.

 History

 Hushmail was founded by Cliff Baltzley in 1999 after he left Ultimate Privacy.

 Accounts

 Individuals

-There is one type of paid account, Hushmail Premium, which provides 10GB of storage, as well as IMAP and POP3 service.
-Hushmail offers a two-week free trial of this account.
+There is one type of paid account, Hushmail for Personal Use, which provides 10GB of storage, as well as IMAP and POP3 service.